 What is ShoreNI?

-Ulster Wildlife is launching ShoreNI this Autumn to help you develop your coastal marine wildlife ID skills, which in turn will improve our knowledge and understanding of some of the most important species along our coastlines.
+By getting involved in ShoreNI you will help develop your coastal marine wildlife ID skills, which in turn will improve our knowledge and understanding of some of the most important species along our coastlines.

 Why do we need to record our marine wildlife?